 While all general dentists have been trained in root canals, more often than not the procedure is done by an endodontist.
 Generally speaking, a dentist specializes in exterior teeth and gum health, an endodontist specializes in the health of the inside of the tooth.

 Waiting too long to get a root canal can oftentimes result in tooth loss.
-This generally occurs when the root of an infected tooth has gone untreated for so long that results in furcation, or bone loss.
+This generally occurs when the root of an infected tooth has gone untreated for so long that results in bone loss.
 Many times with severe furcation, it might be too late for a root canal and the tooth would need to be extracted.

 You can eat normally before a root canal treatment, and most endodontists even allow patients to eat up to 1 hour before a procedure.
 However, as with all oral procedures, most endodontists prefer that you brush your teeth prior to the appointment.